danomatika/joyosc/package/README.md

   --sign SIGNATURE_ID macOS developer id for signing the Joyosc.app bundle,
-                      the default is "-" for ad-hoc signing --keep              keep build directory, do not delete after creating package
+                      the default is "-" for ad-hoc signing --keep              keep build directory, do not delete after creating package --vername           use version when naming app dir, ie. joyosc-1.2.3 *note* will break Windows .lnk

 Arguments:

   VERSION             optional version string, configure version used if not set
 ~~~

 For more details, see the header in `make-package.sh`.